huggingface/blog/train_memory.md

 torch.cuda.memory._record_memory_history(enabled=None)
 ```

-> **Tip:**
-> When profiling, limit the number of steps.
+**💡 Tip:** When profiling, limit the number of steps.
 Every GPU memory event is recorded, and the file can become very large.
 For example, the above code generates an 8 MB file.

 Here’s the memory profile for this example: